-In 2015 the US accounted for 42% of Chevron’s revenues.
+The US accounts for more than 40% of Chevron’s revenues.
 Upstream (exploration and production) activities in the US are primarily located in California, the Gulf of Mexico, Colorado, Louisiana, Michigan, New Mexico, Ohio, Oklahoma, Pennsylvania, Texas, West Virginia, and Wyoming.

-In 2015 international sales accounted for 53% of total revenues.
+International sales account for about 55% of total revenues.

 Sales and Marketing

 The company sells crude oil, natural gas, and natural gas liquids from its producing operations under a variety of contractual arrangements.
 In addition, Chevron also makes third-party purchases and sales of crude oil, natural gas, and natural gas liquids in connection with its trading activities.

 Chevron markets commercial aviation fuel at 100 airports worldwide.
 The company also markets an extensive line of lubricant and coolant products under the product names Havoline, Delo, Ursa, Meropa, Rando, Clarity and Taro in the US and worldwide under the Chevron, Texaco, and Caltex brands.